while the term Romano cheese is only used in US and Canada and a less ideal product imo.

 To be honest I would for a 100 % Ewes milk cheese from Italy - no matter what it was/is called. and not have a less ideal (fake) imo version.

-ENFP -naturalist, visual/spatial and musical/verbal/chatty Dane- living with DD Emma age 19, 0 rh- secr ( Hunter or explorer ) Diamonds, superfoods,Neutral,*black dots, avoids
+ENFP -naturalist, visual/spatial and musical/verbal/chatty Dane- Mother to DD Emma age 19, 0 rh- secr ( Hunter or Explorer ) Diamonds, superfoods,Neutral,*black dots, avoids

 Thanks for the info, Henriette and Lloyd.
 The one I have found is definitely Italian in origin and therefore should be made from ewe's milk.
 It seems odd to me that the "faker" version Romano would be a Superfood for me whereas the purer vesion Pecorino is a Neutral for me.